bkhuong/Isolation_Forest/README.md

 ## Getting Started

 This repo is structured as follows:
- - **data**: This is where the training and prediction data will be read from.
+ - **data**: This is where the training data will be read from.
 Sample datasets have been provided.
  - **trained_model**: This is where the trained iForest model and predictions will be saved to.
  - **iforest.py**: The main iForest script